estuary/flow/scripts/flowctl.sh.md

 chmod 755 flowctl.sh
 sudo mv flowctl.sh /usr/local/bin/flowctl.sh
 sudo ln -s flowctl.sh /usr/local/bin/flowctl
-sudo ln -s flowctl.sh /usr/local/bin/gazctl
 ```

-This also created two symlinks for `flowctl` and `gazctl` to the script.
+This also creates a symlinks for `flowctl` to the script.
 This allows you use the flowctl as shown
-in the documentation as well as to access Gazette commands that are included in the Flow docker container.
+in the documentation

 ## Running
-You should be able to use these commands `flowctl` and `gazctl` just as in the documentation.
+You should be able to use the command `flowctl` just as in the documentation.
 (See Caveats)

 ## Caveats